WATCH PRESENTATION

 QC Release

-• Accellix enables rapid characterization during the development of donor-derived, purified cell isolate products (g., CBU-derived CD34+ isolates).
+• Accellix enables rapid characterization during the development of donor-derived, purified cell isolate products (e.g., CBU-derived CD34+ isolates).

 • Supports QC release testing to confirm purity levels for research-use products.